 How do I Apply for a Minimal Risk Review?

 If, after carefully reviewing the criteria for minimal risk, or "expedited review" described in the Federal regulations, an investigator should submit the Initial Application for HSRC Review application.
 On the first page of the application form, the first section provides an opportunity for the investigator to request an minimal risk (or "expedited") review of the research protocol and application materials.
 Please note that the "Request for Exemption" form should not be used when applying for a "Minimal Risk Review."

-Any research protocol that does not fall into one of the other two categories (i.e., "exempt" or "minimal risk") shall be submitted for Full Council Review.
-The principal investigator will be requested to submit one signed hard copy of the HSRC Application form and supporting documents along with an electronic copy of entire packet for review by the full council.
+Any research protocol that does not fall into one of the other two categories (i.e., "exempt" or "minimal risk") shall be submitted for full board review.
+The principle investigator will be requested to submit one signed hard copy of the HSRC Application form and supporting documents along with an electronic copy of the entire packet for review by the full board.
 HSRC approval is usually valid for one year and may be amended or modified using the requisite applications forms (e.g., Request for Continuing Approval, Request for Approval of Modifications).